Alfresco/docs-activiti-enterprise/docs/administrator/deploy/infrastructure.md

 ![Example external Postgres deployment variables](../../images/deploy-postgres-external.png)

 ### Use an external Postgres instance(s) for each service
-An external instance of Postgres can be specified at the specific service level.
+An external instance of Postgres can be specified at the service level.
 This means that as few or as many services can use an external instance as required.
 The external instances can be different for each service.
 Any service that does not have a Postgres instance specified will use the `postgresql-service` settings as its default.

-The following is an example deployment payload where the query service is set to use an external instance of Postgres:
+The following is an example deployment payload where the application query service is set to use an external instance of Postgres:

 ```json
 {